What is a sigmoidoscopy?

 Problems that may happen with a sigmoidoscopy include:

-- A hole in (perforation of) your intestinal wall.
-This is rare.
+A hole in (perforation of) your intestinal wall (rare)

 Some things can interfere with a sigmoidoscopy.
 These include: